 With hundreds of items at the pharmacy for acne treatment, where do you start?
 The best way to find care that actually works is to team up with a professional.
 At Burt & Will Plastic Surgery and Dermatology, our physicians work with you to develop a scientifically proven, cost-effective acne treatment plan.
-Our dermatologist, Dr. Tushar Dabade, has authored multiple articles about acne, and our group has the tools to treat its many forms.
+We will help develop a simple, straight forward acne treatment plan, and our group has the tools to treat its many forms.

 What Causes Acne?

 There are a variety of factors that lead to acne breakouts – dead skin cells start to clog pores, a type of bacteria called Propionibacterium acnes grows on the skin, and inflammation builds around the hair follicles.
 Hormonal changes also play a role, leading to extra oil production.
 The result of these skin changes is the blemishes, bumps and cysts that we call acne.